 But it wasn’t just great football and the emergence of African football which stands out.
 There were 16 red cards in total, with two coming in the group game between West Germany and the Netherlands.
 Frank Rijkaard decided to use Rudi Voeller as a spittoon, my over-riding memory from that iconic kit.
 Incidentally, my hometown team have had many an iconic kit in their time, and before this World Cup sported the same design.
 Arguably better as it was sponsored by Guinness, but that’s a personal thing.

 It was, of course, a great tournament for kits and flair.
 Honourable mention has to go to Colombia and their captain Carlos Valderrama and his marvellous blond afro.
-Rocking both a bright yellow home and red away shirt, the skilful midfielder was easy to spot as he ran the midfield.
+Rocking both a bright yellow home and red away shirt that would not have looked out of place at the Milan San Remo, the skilful midfielder was easy to spot as he ran the midfield.

 Costa Rica brought a black and white striped away kit to honour Italy’s Juventus as they played Brazil in their former stadium.
 The USA and Romania all brought great kits too, but you’d have to look at USA 94 for those countries as they were without a doubt topped by the later efforts.

 The Brazil kit will always be iconic.
 You cannot think of football, without images of Pele’s masterclass and deserved title of Greatest of all Time.
 Romario wore the 1994 Brazil jersey to a winners medal and the iconic blue away kit for the infamous baby celebration with Bebeto.
 But over-riding memories of the USA 1994 cup will always be Diana Ross missing a penalty in the opening ceremony, and it finishing with the legendary Roberto Baggio repeating the trick.